Navigating the Website

 |Old RRCA File Code||ERF08095|

-The 'See Also' table is a feature that highlights artists mentioned in the current artist's article.
-It acts as a sort of 'dashboard', or 'at-a-glance', feature that allows you to quickly navigate to other artists you might find of interest related to this one in some way.
+The 'Linked Within This Article' (formerly known as: 'See Also Table') is a feature that highlights artists mentioned in the current artist's article.
+It will match those highlighted in the text article.
+It acts as a sort of 'dashboard', or 'at-a-glance', feature that allows you to quickly navigate to other artists you might find of interest related to this article in some way.
+It acts as an express route through the database to the new article.
+Selecting a name will launch a new tab on your browser.

 File record #: 36